shanebersiek/iOSI-precourse-onboarding/week-05/labs/interactive-uis-lab/README.md

 ### Solution Code
-Solution code can be found in [./solution-code](solution-code).
+Solution code can be found in [solution-code](solution-code).

 ## Deliverables

-Turn in your XCode Project which includes your app.
+Turn in your Xcode Project which includes your app.

 **Verify that**

 + Your App does not crash
 + Your code compiles
 + The GIFs display properly
 + You used Autolayout in your app

-### Bonus Activities
+### Bonus-Bonus Activities

 + Create a Table-View version of the App that shows multiple Images - every time a search is made, the new GIF result is added to the top of the list